-When asked, Jesus brought the foremost command: "Love God, With all your heart, with all your soul, with all your mind, with all your strength" from Deuteronomy 6:4-5 (originally written in Hebrew), with Jesus's words written in Greek in Mark 12:29-30.
+When asked, Jesus brought the foremost command: "Love God, With all your heart, with all your soul, with all your mind, with all your strength" from Deuteronomy 6:4-5 (originally written in Hebrew), with Jesus's words in Mark 12:29-30 written in Greek.
+Click here for the other gospel renditions.

 And Jesus answered him, The first of all the commandments is, Hear O Israel; The Lord our God is one Lord: